miracle-E/MyProfile/README.md

 # MyProfile
-This is an update for the main branch
+This is an update for the develop branch